Military

 A local fishing dispute in the western province of Equateur in late 2009 spiraled into an armed conflict, provoking refugee and IDP flows.
 Although the situation is now stabilized, it is a reminder of how weak, or even non-existent, state authority is throughout the DRC.
 The various conflicts have exacerbated an already bad human rights situation, including rampant sexual- and gender-based violence.

-In July 2011 the Democratic Republic of Congo's main opposition party has named Jean Pierre-Bemba, who is on trial for war crimes at The Hague, as it presidential candidate.
+In July 2011 the Democratic Republic of Congo's main opposition party named Jean Pierre-Bemba, who is on trial for war crimes at The Hague, as it presidential candidate.
 The Movement for the Liberation of Congo announced its decision after a party meeting.
 It was not immediately clear how Bemba could campaign or serve from his ICC jail cell.
 The Movement for the Liberation of Congo, in contrast to the radical approach of the UDPS, represented a responsible form of opposition.
 From another perspective, the MLC was undemocratic for dismissing other opposition points of view.
 The MLC is inhibited by ties to Bemba, thus preventing the MLC from uniting with other opposition parties to challenge the AMP.

 NEWSLETTER